pcdv/jocket/README.md

 Status
 ------

-Jocket is young and still in progress.
+Jocket is young and still under development.
+It has been tested only on Linux.

-Current benchmarks show a 10-50x performance improvement when compared to a standard socket.
+Current benchmarks show a 10-100x performance improvement when compared to a standard socket.

 The following chart displays the RTT latency (in microseconds) between two processes:
  - the client sends a PING request (payload = 4 bytes)